 This course is the second of a two-semester sequence on the mathematical skills and concepts necessary in technical work.
 It will focus on more advanced algebraic skills, solving equations, and trigonometry.
 The topics will include polynomials, rational expressions, radical expressions, complex numbers, solving quadratic, rational, radical, exponential and logarithmic equations, and working with basic trigonometry.
-3 hrs. lecture/wk.

-MATH 165 Finite Mathematics\ (3 Hours) nbsp;
+MATH 165 Finite Mathematics (3 Hours)